Noise control FAQs

 - Explosion or vibration

-Excessive noise does not include any noise emitted by any:
+Excessive noise does not include noise emitted by any:

 - Aircraft being operated during, or immediately before or after, flight

-- Vehicle being driven on a road (within the meaning of section 2(1) of [the Land Transport Act 1998)
+- Vehicles being driven on a road (within the meaning of section 2(1) of [the Land Transport Act 1998)

 - Train, other than when being tested (when stationary), maintained, loaded, or unloaded

-A. No. You are entitled to complain about excessive noise at any time of the day or night.
+No. You can complain about excessive noise at any time of the day or night.

 - Stereo volume or bass, bands, drums, guitars

 If you feel the noise is excessive contact Council, phone 871 5000, to lodge a complaint.
 Screaming, yelling or other loud/excessive human behaviours should be referred to Police.

 What can be done about ongoing noise problems?